Balance & Gait Training

 How Physical Therapy Helps Balance and Gait Disorders

 While it may seem overwhelming to engage in therapy to alter the way that you walk or your ability to balance yourself, this is a very common form of physical therapy that is largely successful.
 After a series of diagnostic, imaging, and functioning tests, your physical therapist will develop a program that is suited perfectly to your body’s needs.

-This will typically involve addressing issues with your strength and posture, which could be influencing your gait.
+This will typically involve addressing issues with your strength and posture, which could influence your gait.
 Additional strategies that are often employed with balance training include making changes to footwear, often incorporating custom orthotics to address underlying balance and gait concerns, as well as stretches to improve flexibility, recommendations to improve balance during dizzy spells to prevent further injury, and targeted exercises to build strength in specific regions of the body.

 At FYIZCAL – Northwest El Paso, we are equipped with a Safety Overhead System to ensure your security.
 You can be confident that you will be safe and the risk of falling will be eliminated, letting you take the next step to your recovery.

 By working with a physical therapist, it is possible to walk again without depending on a cane or walker.
 You can say goodbye to discomfort and feel comfortable on your own two feet again without the constant threat of losing your balance.
 Balance your life again and Contact FYZICAL - Northwest El Paso.